 When you visit the Site, we automatically collect certain information about your device, including information about your web browser, IP address, time zone, and some of the cookies that are installed on your device (more information about cookies can be found below).
 Additionally, as you browse the Site, we collect information about the individual web pages or products that you view, what websites or search terms referred you to the Site, and information about how you interact with the Site.

-When you register for an account, enrol to receive services from us, we collect your name, email address, and account access and authorization information (for instance authorized user alarm response instructions (“Call List”), “all OK” password, and usernames and passwords for system access).
+When you register for an account and/or enrol to receive services from us, we collect your name, email address, and account access and authorization information (for instance authorized user alarm response instructions (“Call List”), “all OK” password, and usernames and passwords for system access).
+We also collect information about your property to be monitored (such as alarm zone lists, alarm equipment, special instructions about access to the property in an emergency), and personal information related to medical emergency response, if applicable to the monitoring service provided.
 If you enrol in our loyalty program or ask to be added to our mailing list, we collect your name and email address.
 We may collect information with your consent to perform a credit check.

 2.2 We collect the personal information outlined above only for the following purposes: